-The information in this report will be updated every 4 weeks.
+The information in this report is updated quarterly.

 The community-based organizations and programs listed below provide services to individuals with an ABI living in the Greater Toronto Area.
 To find organizations and services outside of Toronto and the GTA, please connect with the ABI Navigator in your area.

 Programs for People with an ABI

 ABI Support and Therapy Groups in the GTA

 Listing of support groups for adults and children with an ABI.
 This listing of specialized support groups and workshops available in the Greater Toronto Area is compiled by the Toronto ABI Network.